 Cultivating wellbeing, responsiveness, and reflective practices

 Cultivating respect, empathy, emotional and cultural awareness

 PROFESSIONAL BACKGROUND-Liliana has been a leader in advancing child-centric practices since the 90s.
 For 12 years, she served as Executive Director of a nonprofit agency serving marginalized and at-risk children & families with therapeutic services.
 Including a preschool that received national accreditation by NAEYC--providing quality learning experiences for children and high standards in educators' professional preparation.
 She further developed collaborative educator training groups in the Reggio Emilia approach and was a California certified Mentor Director.
-For a duration of 2 years, she conducted program assessments as a Field-Research Consultant for a longitudinal study of the Western Regional Education Laboratory (REL West) in collaboration with the Program for Infant Toddler Care (PITC) and the California Department of Education.
+For two years, she conducted program assessments as a Field-Research Consultant for a longitudinal study of the Western Regional Education Laboratory (REL West) in collaboration with the Program for Infant Toddler Care (PITC) and the California Department of Education.

 Liliana obtained a master's degree in Educational Psychology with a specialization in Child Development.
 She has conducted research studies in Buenos Aires, California, and Amsterdam.